-Everton close to sealing Alli signing
+Everton close to sealing £40m Alli deal

 Last updated on .From the section Everton

-Everton are close to completing a permanent deal for Tottenham's England midfielder Dele Alli.
+Everton are close to completing a permanent move for Tottenham's England midfielder Dele Alli for a fee that could rise to £40m.

 New Everton manager Frank Lampard has made the signing of Alli a priority and believes he can rebuild a career that has stalled in recent years.